 Unlike essentially all other religious web sites, we don't promote the beliefs and practices of a single religion, or of one denomination, faith group, or sect within a single religion.

-Instead we try to explain the beliefs, practices, moral teachings and histories of a wide range of religions.
+Instead we try to explain the beliefs, practices, moral teachings and histories of a wide range of faith groups within many religions.
 We promote religious tolerance, freedom, understanding, coexistence, respect, and cooperation.
 We also promote equal rights and treatment of persons of all races, nationalities, genders, gender identifications, and sexual orientations.

 Other web sites that discuss religious news generally include only information that has developed in the immediate past -- perhaps during the previous day.
 This web site often tells complete stories from beginning to end, sometimes covering a few weeks or even years.
 An example was the story of the 50 murders at two mosques in Christchurch, New Zealand during 2019-MAR.
 We covered developments over 17 month's time in five articles.
 Another was the 2019-APR fire at Notre Dame Cathedral in Paris.
 We consolidated information from over a dozen news articles published during many months into two articles about that tragedy.

 According to "The Book Of Odds," the probability that a web site will contain pornography is 1 in 8.3.
 If you are looking for porn here, you will be disappointed.
 This web site only has words and the occasional non-pornographic image.

 See the list of topics on the left side of this page titled: "ABOUT THIS SITE" for a list of main topics discussed in this web site.